 Deborah Pearsall Prize

-The Deborah Pearsall Prize is awarded annually to the female undergraduate student who best exemplifies the attributes that Deborah Pearsall ’12 embodied throughout her life: engaged leadership, inexhaustible optimistic attitude about challenges and opportunities, a “can do” spirit combined with action, integrity, courage, honesty, fairness, advocacy, enthusiasm, and a commitment to “do the right thing” regardless of whether it is the popular choice.
+The Deborah Pearsall Prize is awarded annually to an undergraduate student who identifies as female and who best exemplifies the attributes that Deborah Pearsall ’12 embodied throughout her life: engaged leadership, inexhaustible optimistic attitude about challenges and opportunities, a “can do” spirit combined with action, integrity, courage, honesty, fairness, advocacy, enthusiasm, and a commitment to “do the right thing” regardless of whether it is the popular choice.

 University Service Award (Awarded to a graduating senior) Photo by John Kish

-The intention of the University Service Award is to honor that senior whose influence, ideals and activities have been devoted unselfishly to serve the best interests of his/her Alma Mater and fellow students.
-It is not so much a measure of the number of activities in which a student has participated as a measure of the prominence of the student's leadership activities as it is a measure of their devotion to the groups in which they have accepted leadership responsibilities.
+The intention of the University Service Award is to honor that senior whose influence, ideals and activities have been devoted unselfishly to serve the best interests of their Alma Mater and fellow students.
 It is not so much a measure of the extensiveness of a student's campus activities as it is a measure of the unselfishness with which he or she has given of their time and effort to make those activities serve their fellow students.
 Popularity is not a factor, though inability to get along with ones fellow students jeopardizes ones chances of effective service.

 Each spring, the Dean of Students Office recognizes those outstanding students who have contributed to the improvement of the quality of life on our campus.
 You may nominate as many students as you feel are deserving of special recognition.